Artwork: Opus 7 by Gordon Shadrach

 In 2003, Tafelmusik recorded an album devoted to the music of Joseph Bologne, titled “Le Mozart Noir”.
 A subsequent re-release of the same album, in 2016, featured abstracted, stylized artwork which obscured and erased Bologne's face.

 We recognize that by using the title "Le Mozart Noir", and by using artwork which depicts the composer with an abstracted blank face, we have contributed to and facilitated the erasure of Joseph Bologne and his legacy.
 We regret, and apologize for, these actions.

-With the goal of properly centring Bologne's achievements, our forthcoming digital audio release will be reissued under a new title, The Music of Joseph Bologne, Chevalier de Saint-Georges.
-Newly commissioned album artwork by Toronto painter Gordon Shadrach and an essay by American conductor and Bologne scholar Marlon Daniel will accompany the re-release, in order to properly depict Bologne.
+With the goal of properly centring Bologne's achievements, our digital audio release has been reissued under a new title, The Music of Joseph Bologne, Chevalier de Saint-Georges.
+Newly commissioned album artwork by Toronto painter Gordon Shadrach and an essay by American conductor and Bologne scholar Marlon Daniel accompany the re-release, in order to properly depict Bologne.